-No, there are no provisions to pension VAT under the NHSPS Regulations.
+There are no provisions to pension VAT under the NHS Pension Scheme Regulations.

-Q: Can I use accounts and tax prepared on a cash basis to complete the Certificate?
+Using accounts and tax prepared on a cash basis to complete the Certificate

-A. Some very small businesses (income of £85,000 or less in 2017/18) may have chosen to use a cash accounting basis from April 2013.
+Some very small businesses (income of £150,000 or less in 2019/20) may have chosen to use a cash accounting basis from April 2013.
 The General Medical Services Statement of Financial Entitlements Directions 2013 and subsequent amendments indicate in several sections that an accruals basis should be used by contractors for accounting and pension purposes.
-The certificate has therefore been drafted on this basis that all GP Providers are using an accruals basis.
+The certificate has therefore been drafted on this basis that all GP providers are using an accruals basis.

-Q. How are redress monies in respect of interest rate hedging products treated on the Certificate?
+The treatment of redress monies in respect of interest rate hedging products on the Certificate